Murrells Inlet, South Carolina

-Once a Pirate Hideout, Charming Murrells Inlet, South Carolina is Today Known for Its Boating and Fishing Culture, Tasty Seafood, Natural Beauty and Low Key Lifestyle
+Once a Pirate Hideout, Charming Murrells Inlet is Today Known for Its Boating and Fishing Culture, Tasty Seafood and Natural Beauty

 Cost of Living: Below the National Average

-On the northern South Carolina coast and once a pirate hideout, quiet Murrells Inlet (population 9,000) is a charming fishing village.
+On the northern South Carolina coast and once a pirate hideout, quiet Murrells Inlet (population 9,500) is a charming fishing village.
 It started out in the early-1700s when several Englishmen, including John Murrell, were awarded land grants and started indigo plantations.
 When the Civil War brought an end to the South's plantation era, Murrell's Inlet became home to recreational and commercial fishermen, which it still is today.
-Known as the "Seafood Capital of South Carolina," and just 10 miles south of touristy Myrtle Beach and the entertainment-rich Grand Strand, Murrells Inlet has so far managed to escape a lot of splashy commercial overdevelopment.
+Known as the "Seafood Capital of South Carolina," and just 12 miles south of touristy Myrtle Beach and its oceanfront beaches, Murrells Inlet has so far managed to escape a lot of splashy commercial overdevelopment.

 Residents are a mature bunch.
 In fact, 53% of them are age 45 or better.
 Thirty percent of them hold at least a four year college degree.
 Politics lean to the right, and racial diversity is minimal.
-The town has grown by 20% in the last decade, and the cost of living is 15% below the national average.
+The town has grown 22% within the last decade, and the cost of living is 1% below the national average.

-The median home price is $295,000, a 14% increase from a year ago, and real estate includes everything from manufactured homes to beautiful waterfront residences and condos with boat slips.
+The median home price is $398,000, reflecting a 0% increase from a year ago, and real estate includes everything from modest manufactured homes to custom homes with boat slips.
 There are several new subdivisions from Pulte, Lennar and Ryland Homes.
 Seasons is a 55+ community with single family homes.
 Apartments are not in great supply.

 The lifestyle here is leisurely and revolves around fishing and boating.
 As a result, most residents seem to love this town.
 It is also popular with naturalists, photographers and artists who revel in the scenic juxtaposition of seascapes, marshlands, cypress trees and hazy blue skies.
 Commercial fishing boats venture out in the early morning and return with catches of shrimp and flounder, mimicking the easy comings and goings of daily life here.